mohaaw/studio/README.md

     This will start the front-end development server, usually on port 9002.

 5.  **Access the Application:**
     Open your web browser and navigate to **http://localhost:9002**.
-You should now see the TechShop Manager login screen.
+You should now see the CoreSync login screen.

 You are all set!
 The application is now running locally on your machine.